-Begin learning about accounts receivable tools available to you in QuickBooks.
-Explore some useful customer-related reports that can help you keep track of exactly who owes you what.
-Then, learn what to do if you ever incur a charge on behalf of a customer and wish to be reimbursed for that expense.
+In this lesson, you'll explore some useful customer-related reports that can help you keep track of exactly who owes you what.
+Then, you'll learn what to do if you ever incur a charge on behalf of a customer and wish to be reimbursed for that expense.

 There are no prerequisites to take this course.

 The instructional materials required for this course are included in enrollment and will be available online.